-Color has a major effect on our emotions and our productivity, and when it comes to worker effectiveness, white is one of the worst.
+Color has a major effect on our emotions and our productivity, and when it comes to employee effectiveness, white is one of the worst.
 Similar to providing a variety of workspaces, provide a variety of color environments tailored for different activities.
 Research links green to creativity and blue to productivity.
 Red appears to be good for detail orientation, but it can also reduce analytical thinking.
 And no one likes yellow.
 See here and here for good roundups of how to use color psychology in your office.

 5. Control the noise level

 Noise is hands-down the most common office complaint, especially in open-plan offices.
 Research has linked noise to lower productivity, more illness, more stress, lower job satisfaction and morale, and other negative effects.
 Sound masking systems get rid of unwanted sounds by distributing noise that is engineered to cover up speech.
 If you can’t install a full sound masking system, at the very least provide noise-canceling headphones.

 One thing we find happening often in modern offices—the lack of a front desk manager, or a front desk employee who has a whole host of other tasks and doesn’t have the time to sit at the desk all day to process visitor check-ins and deliveries.
 The result?
 Guests walk into the office, don’t know how to find who (or what) they’re looking for, and just accost the closest person they can find to help them solve the issue, that person’s current task abandoned.

 It’s an affliction that either we or someone we know personally has suffered from: Person Nearest the Door Syndrome.
 It’s easy to eliminate the risk of PND with a digital visitor check-in system like The Receptionist.
 Visitors can check in on an iPad, notify and even remotely chat with their host, all while your front desk admin can focus on the other vital parts of their job.